mfkimbell/react-typescript-notes/README.md

 **✅ Recommendation for Next.js:**
 Use **cookie + session auth** for secure, server-rendered apps.
 Use **JWT** if you need mobile support or token-based APIs.

+To be clear **both are given their cookie from the backend** it's just what is in it:

+🧠 So yes — both can use cookies, but:
+* Session Auth: cookie is a 🔑 to server memory

+* JWT Auth: cookie is the 📦 that contains all the data inside

 ### Security